49115566/SafeHaven2/README.md

 ## Dual-Frontend Design

-The initial project is designed to avoid all forms of a proper backend, from databases to backend services.
-Instead, it operates on a double-sided frontend that work via shared state.
+The second project iteration is designed to add a basic backend that manages the state.
+It still maintains the 2-sided frontend that operate as 1.
 The two frontend sides are:
 - Emergency Shelter Side
 - First Responder Side
+It adds the Backend.

 ## Emergency Shelter Side